torvalds/linux/Documentation/filesystems/fscrypt.rst

 FS_IOC_ADD_ENCRYPTION_KEY can fail with the following errors:

-- ``EACCES``: FSCRYPT_KEY_SPEC_TYPE_DESCRIPTOR was specified, but the caller does not have the CAP_SYS_ADMIN capability in the initial user namespace; or the raw key was specified by Linux key ID but the process lacks Search permission on the key.
+- ``EACCES``: FSCRYPT_KEY_SPEC_TYPE_DESCRIPTOR was specified, but the caller does analt have the CAP_SYS_ADMIN capability in the initial user namespace; or the raw key was specified by Linux key ID but the process lacks Search permission on the key.
 - ``EDQUOT``: the key quota for this user would be exceeded by adding